Racism in America: Now That We Can No Longer Ignore It, What Should We Do?

 It’s not enough to be “not racist.”

-You have to actively be against racism and be a good ally by:
+You have to be against racism and be a good ally by actively:

 • Continuing to have hard conversations: If you hear a friend, colleague, or family member say something racist, make it a teachable moment.
-Don’t let the fear retaliation from racists deter you from being an up stander.
+Don’t let the fear of retaliation from racists deter you from being an upstander.

-• Diversifying your own life: Form a group of peers that help you check your own biases.
-If you are at a dinner party and there is no diversity at your table, ask why.
+• Diversifying your own life: Form a group of peers that helps you check your biases.
+Ask why if you are at a dinner party and there is no diversity at your table.
 If everyone around you looks like you, it’s time to change things up.

-• Volunteering to be an ally: Give your support to people of color or those fighting against racism.
+• Volunteering to be an ally: Support people of color or those fighting against racism.
 Ask how you can help.
 Be a good listener.
 And most importantly, do not be afraid to take a stand against racism.

 Hope has no color